bohong65/anki-whl/README.txt

-This is an individual "anki" python wheel package for all platforms.
-Source codes are cloned from https://github.com/ankitects/anki
+This is an individual "anki" python wheel package for all platforms.Anki Source codes are cloned from https://github.com/ankitects/anki
+Tested on raspberrypi.